1. Pain relievers for headaches

 2.2.
 Muscle relaxants

-How it works: Anticonvulsants can help prevent tension headaches.
+Effect: Anticonvulsant medications can help prevent tension headaches.
 Some anticonvulsants prescribed to prevent headaches include gabapentin (Gralise, Horizant, Neurontin) and topiramate (Topamax, Qsymia, and others).

-3. Notes when using medicine
+3. Precautions when using the medication

 - Strictly follow medication instructions and avoid drug abuse.